 The overlooks at Grandview, the highest in the park, offer broad views of the land cut by the New River and its many tributaries.
 Rhododendron frame the view in mid-May and fall color adds to the panorama in October.
 Grandview offers trails, picnicking, a summer-season visitor center, and outdoor summer evening performances by Theater West Virginia.

 Approximate distance: 0.1 miles from I-64 at exit 139

 A large inlaid floor map, a brief video, a bookstore, and a native plant landscape are features of Sandstone Visitor Center, which is open daily.
 Interactive exhibits and touch-screen computers interpret the rich resources of the New River watershed and describe ways that individuals can lessen their impacts on the environment.

 Approximate distance: 22.5 miles from I-64 at exit 139

 Route 20 climbs Chestnut Mountain to an overlook of Sandstone Falls before descending into Hinton.
 After crossing the New River, narrow Route 26, River Road, follows the river for 10 miles.
 A stop at Brooks Falls offers views of river ledge and a river “hole”.
 At Sandstone Falls, the largest waterfall on the New River, a fully-accessible boardwalk leads to an island and its observation decks.

 Babcock State Park

-Babcock State Park, one of the oldest parks in West Virginia, is located within the boundaries of New River Gorge National River.
-A feature of the 4,000 acre park is a widely photographed grist mill.
-Within the park are log cabin accommodations, hiking trails, a stable, a lake for fishing and boating, and campsites.
+Babcock State Park, one of the oldest parks in West Virginia, is located within the boundaries of New River Gorge National Park and Preserve.
+A feature of the 4,000 acre park is a widely-photographed grist mill.
+Within the park are log cabim accommodations, hiking trails, a stable, a lake for fishing and boating, and campsites.